We have a summer in Storrs for you!

 *Additional Course Fees: Additional fees to select academic courses may apply.
 These fees help to cover the added cost of supply kits, studio fees, travel, entrance fees, etc. For specific course fee information, visit the course's information page.
 If applicable, this course fee will be applied at time of course enrollment.

-Application: A non-refundable application processing fee of $40.00 must be paid in order to have your application reviewed.
-The application fee can be paid at the last step of the application process, and is separate from enrollment costs.
+Application: A non-refundable application processing fee of $45.00 must be paid in order to have your application reviewed.
+The application fee can be paid at the last step of the application process and is separate from enrollment costs.
+Our application fee is waived for students who apply before January 6th.
+After this date our standard application fee will be applied.

 Enrollment: A $300.00 non-refundable deposit per session that will be collected at the time of enrollment is required to enroll in Pre-College Summer courses.
 This deposit will be credited to your program fee’s account balance.